-Food Sanitation and Safety – This is especially important when making your own baby food!
+Food sanitation and safety are especially important when making your own baby food!
+Follow these tips for confidence in feeding your baby.

 - Don’t keep baby food in the refrigerator for longer than 3 days.

-- Scoop out portion to feed baby and put remaining food back in the refrigerator – throw away food left uneaten in the dish.
-Always discard food that has been contaminated by bacteria from baby’s mouth.
+- Scoop out a portion to feed your baby and put remaining food back in the refrigerator – throw away food left uneaten in the dish.
+Always discard food that has been contaminated by bacteria from the baby’s mouth.

 - Don’t leave baby food out for longer than 2 hours max.